This article was a collaboration written by Jeanette Kimszal, RDN, NLC & Heidi Moretti, RDN, MS, LN

 The biggest worry for some may also be true: weight gain.

 We know that the calorie-burning machines, known as the mitochondria, respond poorly to oxidative stress.

 How do antioxidants protect from the stress of excess?

 Continuous intake of low nutrient and high sugar foods will make the body produce free radicals.
 These unstable molecules are formed when food is digested.
 This leads to the oxidative stress that we just mentioned.
-One way to combat this oxidative stress is to increase the amount of antioxidants in our diet(2)
+One way to combat this oxidative stress is to increase the number of antioxidants in our diet(2)

-Antioxidants are substances that help to protect cells from oxidation and improve the health.
+Antioxidants are substances that help to protect cells from oxidation and improve health.
 So even if you are stressing about your Turkey Day dinner, eating well at this special occasion can help improve your overall health.
 (2)

 Antioxidants are found in nutrients including vitamins and minerals.
 They consist of the following: beta-carotene, lutein, lycopene, selenium, vitamin A, vitamin C, and vitamin E.(3)

 Beta-carotene is a very important antioxidant.
 It is distinguished by its orange-yellow pigment found in colorful fruits and vegetables.
 The pigment is fat-soluble which means it is more readily absorbed when consumed with foods that are fats like avocado or cold pressed olive oil.
 (4)